mauriciopoppe/math-codegen/README.md

 - `math.js` has a custom expression parser, `math-codegen` uses Esprima which support the ES5 grammar [(ESTree AST nodes)](https://github.com/estree/estree/blob/master/spec.md)
-- `math.js` v1.x arrays can represent matrices with `ns.matrix` or as a raw arrays, `math-codegen` doesn't make any assumptions of arrays and treats them just like any other constant allowing the namespace to decide what to do with an array in its factory
+- `math.js` v1.x arrays can represent matrices with `ns.matrix` or as a raw arrays, `math-codegen` doesn't make any assumptions of arrays and treats them just like any other literal allowing the namespace to decide what to do with an array in its `factory` method

 ## Install